-- Works with the legislative advocate to further the public policy program of the state. - Prepares and distributes to the board and the branches at the end of the legislative session a report/voting record of the final action on or disposition of all specific legislation on which AAUW California has taken positions. - Annually, presents the committee's recommendations to the board for AAUW California membership in statewide coalitions.
+- Works with the legislative advocate to further the public policy program of the state. - Reviews the legislative advocate contract annually to assess performance as outlined in the existing contract.
+This review should note performance that exceeds contract requirements as well as determine any adjustments that are necessary to assure that the services provided meet the needs of AAUW California.
+Recommendations to be made to the Board of Directors as part of the budget process. - Prepares and distributes to the board and the branches at the end of the legislative session a report/voting record of the final action on or disposition of all specific legislation on which AAUW California has taken positions. - Annually, presents the committee's recommendations to the board for AAUW California membership in statewide coalitions.
 Coordinates and facilitates state participation in coalitions, and encourages branches to build local coalitions. - Prepares and distributes the public policy brochure. - Hosts public policy events as necessary and submits financial reports to the CFO within 30 days after a public policy event. - Annually reviews and revises public policy documents for distribution in the administrative packet to branches. - Takes emergency action on specific public policy issues clearly within the scope of the public policy program with the approval of the president and two other members of the Public Policy Committee. - Reviews proposed AAUW California resolutions and assesses their relevance and impact on public policy program priorities. - Assists in Annual Event planning and takes part in presenting public policy workshops and training. - Consults with the Leadership Development Committee to update public policy leadership training materials. - Provides regular updates to the board of directors or leadership team on the committee's activities and needs. - Prepares and monitors the annual committee budget

-See Policy 901.10 for general responsibilities of committee members.
+935.4 Committee Member Duties See Policy 901.10 for general responsibilities of committee members.
 Committee members assist the chair with meeting the purpose and goals of the committee.
 935.5 Legislative Advocate - Responsibilities The legislative advocate is a paid consultant with the following responsibilities.
 The legislative advocate: Represents AAUW California at legislative hearings and lobbies the public policy bill package.
 Works with legislators on issues within the state focused on public policy positions.
 Publishes and maintains the approved bill package on the AAUW California website.
 Uses the AAUW California Action Alert system and social media to inform and engage AAUW members and friends to participate in lobbying efforts.
 Acts as a consultant to the Public Policy Committee in the selection of bills on which to take positions.
 Attends and speaks at the state Annual Event and meetings.
 Works with advocates from other organizations that share similar mission, vision and public policy priorities.
 935.6 Coalitions - Reviews The Public Policy Committee chair and one other Public Policy Committee member, selected by the chair, review coalition evaluations and present recommendations to the board for approval at the July board meeting.
 935.7 Criteria for Evaluation The criteria for evaluation of coalition membership includes: Coalition goals consistent with AAUW's mission.
 Coalition effectiveness, viability, servicing a critical need, and potential for positive impact.
 Contribution to AAUW visibility.
 Commitment to regular participation.

-935.8 Coalition Representatives The president appoints a representative to each approved coalition, and the coalition representative will: • Submit a written report, with agenda attached, to the Public Policy Committee chair after each meeting of the coalition. • Submit a written coalition evaluation to the Public Policy Committee chair at the end of each fiscal year.
+935.8 Coalition Representatives

+The president appoints a representative to each approved coalition, and the coalition representative will:

+- Submit a written report, with agenda attached, to the Public Policy Committee chair after each meeting of the coalition. - Submit a written coalition evaluation to the Public Policy Committee chair at the end of each fiscal year.